Cyber Security: What is a Penetration Tester?

 What a penetration tester does

-A typical engagement begins with scoping, where the tester and the client agree on targets, attack scenarios, schedules, and rules of engagement.
-Reconnaissance gathers open-source intelligence and maps the attack surface.
-Vulnerability identification combines automated scanning with manual review.
-Exploitation confirms which findings are real and demonstrates the impact in a controlled way.
-Post-exploitation explores how far an attacker could pivot once inside.
-The engagement closes with a written report, a debrief, and often a re-test once fixes have been applied.
+Scoping is where tester and client agree on targets, attack scenarios, schedules, and rules of engagement.
+Reconnaissance gathers open-source intelligence and maps the attack surface, vulnerability identification combines automated scanning with manual review, and exploitation confirms which findings are real.
+Once fixes have been applied, the engagement often closes with a re-test.

 Core skills